-English Magic reflects the Turner Prize winning artist’s interest in the diverse nature of British culture: its people, icons, folklore, history and politics.
+Jeremy Deller’s English Magic ran from 12 April – 21 September 2014 and reflected the Turner Prize winning artist’s interest in the diverse nature of British culture: its people, icons, folklore, history and politics.

-Encounter a magical assembly of large-scale murals, drawings, photographs, film, and historical materials.
-The exhibition will take you on a journey back and forth through time with references to events real and imagined, including workers’ strikes, the Iraq war and the Ziggy Stardust tour.
+Over 117,000 visitors encountered a magical assembly of large-scale murals, drawings, photographs, film, and historical materials.
+The exhibition took you on a journey back and forth through time with references to events real and imagined, including workers’ strikes, the Iraq war and the Ziggy Stardust tour.

-Enjoy installations and commissions made in direct response to the museum’s own collections; including paintings of the Bristol Riots of 1831 by William James Muller and a display of taxidermy, handpicked by Deller.
+There were installations and commissions made in direct response to the museum’s own collections, including paintings of the Bristol Riots of 1831 by William James Muller and a display of taxidermy, handpicked by Deller.

 Jeremy Deller’s English Magic was commissioned by the British Council for the British Pavilion at the Venice Biennale 2013.

 The UK tour of the exhibition is supported by the Art Fund, the national fundraising charity for art and Arts Council England.
 The tour is the first of its kind and will enable audiences across the country to see the exhibition at the William Morris Gallery, Walthamstow; Bristol Museum & Art Gallery; and Turner Contemporary, Margate.

 Image credits: © Jamie Woodley